NEW CD ALBUM - out now!

 "The Thought Expressed"

-A collection of hymn and song settings of the poetry of John Bradburne.
+A soothing and inspiring collection of hymn and song settings of the poetry of John Bradburne.

 and sung by Mahrey Berthoud

 100% of the profits from the sale of this CD will go to Mutemwa Leprosy Settlement,

 where John spent the last 10 years of his life caring for the lepers – visit: